 - All business entities (irrespective of legal structure) that take part in meat and poultry processing, such as rendering animal carcasses or byproducts.
 Qualifying entities include Tribes and Tribal Entities, for-profit entities, non-profit entities, and State or local government entities.

-- Private entities will need to be independently owned and operated, and all applicants will have to be domestically owned.
-Aside from that, applicants’ facilities will need to be physically located within the 50 States of the United States, the Commonwealth of Puerto Rico, the District of Columbia, the U.S. Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands, the Republic of Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands.
+- Aside from that, applicants’ facilities will need to be physically located within the 50 States of the United States, the Commonwealth of Puerto Rico, the District of Columbia, the U.S. Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands, the Republic of Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands.

 How to Apply